 - pain in the back and groin

-Kidney infections can be dangerous, so a person with the above symptoms should see a doctor right away.
+Kidney infections can be serious, so a person with the above symptoms should contact a doctor right away.

-To treat the infection, a doctor usually prescribes antibiotics, which the individual receives either orally or through an intravenous drip.
+To treat the infection, a healthcare professional usually prescribes antibiotics, which the individual receives either orally or through an intravenous (IV) drip.

 Sometimes, a severe infection causes large abscesses to form on the kidney, and surgery to drain them might be necessary.